magland/benchcompress/README.md

 $$
 Here, $p(x_i)$ represents the probability of occurrence of the $i$-th symbol $x_i$ in the discrete distribution.

 In practice, achieving this theoretical compression ratio often requires sophisticated encoding techniques.
 While arithmetic encoding provides one such method, it is challenging to implement and can be computationally inefficient.
 A more modern and efficient alternative is Asymmetric Numeric Systems (ANS), which closely approaches the theoretical limit and is incorporated into state-of-the-art compressors such as ZStandard.
-However, these algorithms are primarily optimized for structured data types, such as text, rather than for scientific numerical data.
+However, these algorithms are primarily optimized for structured data types, such as text, rather than for scientific numerical timeseries data.

 In our benchmarks, we evaluate a simple implementation of ANS using a Python package we developed, called \texttt{simple\_ans}.
 As anticipated, ANS demonstrates superior performance when compressing i.i.d. samples from a discrete distribution.
 However, its efficiency diminishes when handling more structured data, such as continuous signals (e.g., voltage traces in electrophysiology).